This is the list of the best book notes I’ve taken of the best +300 books I’ve read over the last 6 years.

 An interesting book that analyzes happiness from a psychological and philosophical standpoint.
 Highly recommended to anyone who doesn’t like self-help advice, and wants to understand where happiness comes from, and how to become a happier person.

 A great book that will teach you why you should focus on your habits (rather than the actions or outcomes), how to create and maintain them.
 All based on psychological studies.
 Highly recommended to anyone who wants a change in their life.

 Talent and Skill Acquisition

 Amazing book, it changed my life forever.
 Thanks to this book, I decided to start working on my skills, instead of focusing on “my passions” (which, obviously, were mostly about making money and traveling the world).
 I can’t recommend it highly enough.

-The key to learn any skill is to define what you think is “good enough”, and focus on the small parts that make that “good enough” skill.
+The key to learning any skill is to define what you think is “good enough”, and focus on the small parts that make that “good enough” skill.
 That’s the main premise of the book.
-The rest of the book shows you how its author (Josh Kaufman) learned 6 nonelated skills in 20 hours.
+The rest of the book shows you how its author (Josh Kaufman) learned 6 nonrelated skills in 20 hours.
 Still, it’s very interesting and I recommend it.